 A hosted booking page is available by default with a booking software account.
-Essentially, it’s a stand-alone page and external link that ties to your official URL — which looks like thelondonexperience.com/reserve.
+Essentially, it’s a stand-alone page and external link that ties to your official URL — which looks like thelondonexperience.checkfront.com/reserve.

-While it’s the quickest way to start taking bookings online, it might make your guests feel like they’re leaving your website.
+While it’s the quickest way to start taking bookings online, there’s a risk that your guests might feel like they’re leaving your website.

 2. Embed a Booking Widget

 On the other hand, if you want a reservation process that fits nicely on your website, a Booking Widget is the way to go.
 All you have to do is generate a shortcode from the add-on in your booking system, then copy and paste it into your web page HTML.

 The Booking Widget is fully responsive and adapts to your website layout.
 You can play around with colours and fonts, as well as select which products you want to display, organize categories with a drop-down or tabs, and include a search box and calendar.

 3. Install a booking plugin